immobiliare/Glider/README.md

 ## Swift Package Manager

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
-It is in early development, but Willow does support its use on supported platforms.
+It is in early development, but Glider does support its use on supported platforms.

 Once you have your Swift package set up, adding Willow as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.